MakeSchool-Tutorials/Makestagram-Swift-V3/Q18-Liking-Posts/content.md

                 "poster" : userDict]
     }

 We've successfully setup our model so that new post we create will include a copy of the poster who created the post.
 In additional, when we read posts from the database, we'll be able to easily access the `poster` property in-memory.
-To keep the database consistent, you might need to delete any current posts inside of your database's `posts` subtree that don't contain it's poster's data.
+To keep the database consistent, you will need to delete any current posts inside of your database's `posts` subtree that don't contain it's poster's data.

 ## Adding Transaction Blocks